The EN 15804 Building Product LCA Standard: More Challenges than Benefits

 3) Environmental Impact Categories

 EN 15804 only includes 7 impact categories: global warming, ozone depletion, photochemical ozone formation, acidification, eutrophication, mineral and fossil resource depletion, and non-fossil resource depletion.
 Certain predefined parameters are wholly missing from the scope, including water resource depletion and toxicity to human health.
-Consequently, the outcome of an LCA compliant with this standard would not reveal a comprehensive environmental performance portrait.
+Consequently, the outcome of an LCA compliant with EN15804 would not reveal a comprehensive environmental performance portrait.

 Problems with LCA at the Building Level and the Way Forward